Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2018-01-02-data-preprocessing.md

-#### c. draw all stations on map to see if there is any strange location
+We can also draw all stations on map to see if there is any strange location

 Here I use the [**`Basemap`**](https://matplotlib.org/basemap/api/basemap_api.html) package of `matplotlib` to draw the map.
 (See examples [here](https://matplotlib.org/basemap/users/geography.html))